NCIP/caarray/api_client_examples/grid_api_client_examples_v1_0/README.txt

 Java clients to test the caArray GRID API v1.0:
 -----------------------------------------------
-1. The clients connect to array-dev.nci.nih.gov which is the NCI Development instance of caArray.
+1. The clients connect to array-stage.nci.nih.gov which is the NCI CBIIT Stage instance of caArray.
    If using a different installation of caArray, please set the right SERVER CONNECTION PROPERTIES in build.xml.
    You must set the right grid.server.hostname and grid.server.http.port.
 2. All jar dependencies including the caArray client jar should be in the lib/directory.